 “TheCityUK is an excellent organisation.
 Very well focused on its objectives…its delivery is outstandingly high…its leadership is of the highest order…its Leadership Council has an extraordinarily impressive group of people around the table” TheCityUK member

 Our 2019 Member Survey, conducted by Kantar, generated another strong set of results, showing continued high ratings for effectiveness, favourability and familiarity and positive top-of-mind perceptions.

 Members are positive about the significant contribution we make to debates concerning the industry (88%), our effectiveness in building and maintaining relationships with policymakers and regulators (85%) and have a clear understanding of our role and objectives (89%).
 Nine in 10 would recommend our materials to a peer or colleague, 75% say we have a strong voice leading debate on key industry issues in the media, and 85% say we have a strong relationship with their organisation

-Engagement and satisfaction among our Advisory Council members has significantly increased over the past year.
-Four out of five are satisfied with the overall benefit their organisation receives by being a member of TheCityUK, and nine in ten are highly satisfied with key aspects of the Advisory Council meetings, including the calibre of speakers and the quality of insights provided.
+Engagement and satisfaction among our Leadership Council members has significantly increased over the past year.
+Four out of five are satisfied with the overall benefit their organisation receives by being a member of TheCityUK, and nine in ten are highly satisfied with key aspects of the Leadership Council meetings, including the calibre of speakers and the quality of insights provided.